blackbaud/EJB-Learning/README.md

 Before we begin, the following is a work in progress project philosophy to help guide our decision making.
 First and for most, this project is to learn the new/latest technology stack to build **enterprise** class software guided by the presentation made by Paul Gibson during our RDO all-hands.
 Here is the referenced https://www.oreilly.com/ideas/a-young-ladys-illustrated-primer-to-technical-decision-making.
 If you don't have the time to view the video, here is the general take away:

 * Complexity is increasing.
 * Lots of innovation and excitement but with increased complexity.
-She refer it to the "Cambrian explosion of technical complexity".
+She refer it to the "**Cambrian explosion of technical complexity**".
 * She provided 6 tips of making better technical decisions.
 1. **Technology serves the mission**.
 We do not build tech for the sake of tech.
   2. Software is the enemy.